Hayes line: British Railways 1948–1994

 After World War II and following nationalisation on 1 January 1948, the line became part of British Railways Southern Region.

 In 1956 platform lengths were extended to accommodate 10-car trains.

 During the 1960s the local goods yards at Catford Bridge, Lower Sydenham, Clock House, Elmers End, West Wickham and Hayes all closed as did the gas works internal railway at Lower Sydenham.

 Colour light signalling was introduced south of Ladywell (as far as New Beckenham) on 4 April 1971.
 The line was fully converted to colour light operation in September 1975 under the control of London Bridge Signalling Centre.
 The old mechanical signal boxes closed at this time.

 Upon sectorisation in 1982, the line came under the control of the London & South East sector, which was renamed Network SouthEast in 1986.

 Goods services were withdrawn in 1964 with the exception of Beckenham Junction which survived until 1982.

 During the planning of the London Underground Fleet line, now the Jubilee line, it was suggested that the Mid-Kent line be taken over.
 However a more northerly alignment was instead taken.
 The section from Elmers End to Addiscombe was closed in 1997 and taken over by Tramlink operations.

 Future plans

 Since the late 2000s, Transport for London (TfL) has been planning an extension of the Bakerloo line from Elephant & Castle to Lewisham via Old Kent Road.
 Following completion of the Lewisham extension, TfL proposes extending the line over the existing National Rail line to Hayes and Beckenham Junction, adding an additional 10 stations to the line.
-The line would have to be converted for the Bakerloo line, with TfL stating that all stations along the line would be made step-free from street to train.
-Bromley Council are supportive of the extension to Lewisham, but do not support the extension to Hayes and Beckenham Junction.
+The line would have to be converted for the Bakerloo line; TfL has stated that all stations along the line would be made step-free from street to train.
+Bromley Council is supportive of the extension to Lewisham, but does not support the extension to Hayes and Beckenham Junction.

 Due to the financial situations resulting from the COVID-19 pandemic, work to implement the extension is currently on hold.
 In March 2021, TfL's finance chief stated that the extension would not be seen in the next decade.